by Santorini Dave • Updated: November 18, 2018

 Tokyo is a fantastic city for kids and it’s far and away the most interesting destination in Japan for families.
 It has an incredible array of attractions and kid-friendly destinations (beyond Disneyland) that could easily keep a family very busy for a week or more.

-Definitely worth a visit (but you have to be up early if you want to see the tuna auctions – entrance is granted first come, first served starting around 5am).
-The best restaurants are not in the inner market but more on the outskirts.
-Doing a tour is highly recommended to really learn about how the market works (they’re not cheap for what you get – a 2.5 hour walk around the market – but worth it and without a guide you’re left in the dark about pretty much everything).
+Definitely worth a visit (but you have to be up early if you want to see the tuna auctions – entrance is granted first come, first served starting around 5am – and now at a different location than the original Tsukiji).
+The best restaurants are in the outer market which is still in the original location.
+Doing a Tsukiji tour is highly recommended to really learn about the market’s history (they’re not cheap for what you get – a 2.5 hour walk around the market – but worth it and without a guide you’re left in the dark about pretty much everything).
 Reviews

 A dizzying array of hands on fun can be found at this attraction, maybe Tokyo’s best science museum.
 Almost every floor of the museum has kid friendly exhibits that are as much about fun as learning.
 It’s a short 5 minute walk from Ueno Subway and JR Station.
 Reviews.
 Closed Monday – If Monday is a national holiday, the Museum is open Monday and closed the following Tuesday.